Stormy Daniels says she was threatened over going public with Trump story

 Adult film star Stormy Daniels — who has said in a lawsuit that she had an "intimate" relationship with Donald Trump a decade before he became president — said in an interview airing Sunday night that she was threatened in 2011 inside a Las Vegas parking garage with her infant daughter present and was told not to go public with her story.

-In a wide-ranging interview with CBS' "60 Minutes," Daniels, whose real name is Stephanie Clifford, said the threat came weeks after she'd agreed to tell her story to a sister publication of InTouch magazine — an interview that didn't run at the time.
+In a wide-ranging interview with CBS' "60 Minutes" — its highest-rated broadcast in 10 years, since an interview with Barack and Michelle Obama in 2008, the network said Monday — Daniels, whose real name is Stephanie Clifford, said the threat came weeks after she'd agreed to tell her story to a sister publication of InTouch magazine — an interview that didn't run at the time.

 Breaking News Emails

 "I remember going into the workout class.
-And my hands are shaking so much, I was afraid I was gonna drop her," Clifford said.
+And my hands are shaking so much, I was afraid I was gonna drop her," Daniels said.

 "Even now, all these years later.
 If he walked in this door right now, I would instantly know," she said.

-Clifford's account of the threat is the most harrowing yet in the saga over her efforts to go public about her alleged affair with Trump.

-Nine days ago, Michael Avenatti, an attorney for Clifford, repeatedly said in an interview with MSNBC's "Morning Joe" that his client had been threatened, but he wouldn't say by whom.
-He also declined to give details on the threats.

-In a lawsuit filed earlier this month, Clifford said she had an "intimate" relationship with Trump in 2006 and 2007 and struck a deal a decade later to keep quiet about it.
-Clifford signed the deal, a secrecy agreement facilitated by Trump's personal attorney, Michael Cohen, in exchange for $130,000 before the 2016 election.
+In a lawsuit filed earlier this month, Daniels said she had an "intimate" relationship with Trump in 2006 and 2007 and struck a deal a decade later to keep quiet about it.
+Daniels signed the deal, a secrecy agreement facilitated by Trump's personal attorney, Michael Cohen, in exchange for $130,000 before the 2016 election.

 She has contended, however, that the pact is void because Trump never signed the agreement.